iTwin/itwinjs-core/docs/learning/IpcInterface.md

   }
 ```

-The TypeScript gobbledygook in Step 3 above creates a type-safe asynchronous function you can use to invoke methods on your backend class from your frontend class.
+The TypeScript gobbledygook in Step 3 above creates a type-safe asynchronous function you can use to invoke methods on your backend class from your frontend code.

 ```ts
   const method1Val = await callMyBackend("method1", arg1, arg2, arg3);